Shayan-Asafuddaula/ARC-Wizarding-Chess/Readme.md

     - Play against chess bot.
 Right now, both players type moves.
           - The python chess library supports generating moves from an engine given the current board state.
 This would be very helpful for implementing this.

-## AI Project Status Summary I guess:
+## Project Status Summary I guess via Chat GPT:
 Current Status: The "Open Loop" System
 Project currently functions as an "open-loop" system.
 This means the central computer can calculate moves and tell robots what to do, but it has no way of knowing if the robots actually did it correctly.